 - Avoid eating or drinking inside the carriage during the journey out of respect for other passengers.

-7. Enter New York's ghost subway station
+7. Enter New York's phantom subway station

 8. More things to do in New York!

 But New York's ghost subway station is not the only secret place in the city- there are many original things to do and unique places to explore!
 In the article 10 secret places and original plans that you can't miss in New York I tell you about some of them.